zextras/tech-doc/source/carbonio/_management/backup.rst

    .. code:: console

-      zxsuite config server set $(zmhostname) attribute ZxBackup_DestPath value /opt/zimbra-backup
+      zxsuite config server set $(zmhostname) attribute ZxBackup_DestPath value /opt/carbonio-backup

+   .. verify this on new interface
       - Backup Zimbra customisations.
 With this option, configuration and other changes made to Zimbra are saved in a separate file named ``customizations_dd_mm_yyy#xx_xx.tar.gz``.
 Here, ``dd_mm_yyy`` represents the date when the backup was created, while ``xx_xx`` is an identifier.
 The archive contains the full configuration of
         zimbra: crontab, nginx webserver, postfix and antivirus, LDAP connection, Zimbra templates, and more.

    - Enable the :ref:`real_time_scan`, by clicking the :bdg-secondary:`Enable` button in the *RealTime Scanner* box